‘Endless night shifts and daily bollockings’: Why talented grads are quitting the MailOnline trainee scheme

 Every year, MailOnline recruit the brightest young journalists in the country to join their graduate reporting scheme.

-But this year, 10 of the 16 trainees who started in 2016 have allegedly already quit, according to one current member of staff.
-It's become such a problem that MailOnline now force grads who quit early to repay up to £1,500 for the cost of the training they received.
-This is pretty much an entire month's salary.
+But in 2017, 10 of the 16 trainees who started in 2016 had allegedly already quit, according to one current member of staff.
+It’s become such a problem that MailOnline started forcing grads who quit early to repay up to £1,500 for the cost of the training they received.
+This is pretty much an entire month’s salary.

 So what exactly is driving these talented reporters to leave a job at the most-read English website in the world after just months of working there?
 We spoke to an ex-trainee and seven other former employees to hear their war stories about what goes on behind closed doors.